 The final lesson that exercise taught me was about the power of emotions in CFS.
 I took most of my walks along a part of San Francisco Bay close to my home.
 For a while, I looked longingly up at the mountains I used to hike in and wondered whether I would ever be able to walk there again, on trails with elevation gain and for times longer than 20 minutes or half an hour.
 I found it so painful to look at the mountains that I forced myself to keep my gaze on the Bay.

 The strong emotions triggered by looking at nearby mountains helped me to realize how big a part loss played in my experience of CFS.
-Acknowledging loss and focusing on what I still had were the solution, as I explained in Chapter 5.
+Acknowledging loss and focusing on what I could still do were the solution, as I explained in Chapter 5.

 Back to Normal and Beyond

 My discipline and patience paid off over time.
 On a trip to the mountains in my fourth year of illness, I took a hike of 15 miles.
 The next year, I had a trip on which I averaged almost 15 miles a day over four days.
 The year after that, I hiked about 90 miles in six days, walking at a speed comparable to that on similar trips when I was 10 to 15 years younger.
 Late in 2003, I had a trip on which I was able to walk even greater distances than before I became ill: 18 miles a day.
-To celebrate my 65th birthday in 2009, I hiked 162 miles in 12 days.
+To celebrate my 65th birthday in 2009, I hiked 162 miles in 12 days and I did a similar trip when I turned 70.
 By extending my exercise very gradually, as allowed by my body, I was able to return to a level of exercise equivalent to or perhaps even better than my pre-illness level.